Abu Dhabi Sustainability Week 2015

 - Elevate the water-energy nexus topics on the global agenda

-- Encourage the dialogue between broad industry stakeholders to strengthen strategic partnerships
+- Encourage dialogue between stakeholders to strengthen strategic partnerships

-- Stimulate investment in water, energy and environment projects
+- Stimulate investment in sustainable water, energy and environment projects

-This year, between 18th and 24th January 2015 - (ADSW Festival is on the 23rd & 24th), ADSW will, once again, bring world leaders, policy makers, thought leaders, decision makers, experts, scientists, business leaders and academics together to discuss, debate, and ultimately address the energy and sustainability challenges of the future.
+This year, from January 17 – 24, 2015 (ADSW Festival is on the 23rd & 24th), ADSW will again bring world leaders, policy makers, thought leaders, decision makers, experts, scientists, business leaders and academics together to discuss and address the energy and sustainability challenges of the future.

-Anchored by the World Future Energy Summit (WFES), the 2015 programme will feature a series of complementary events, conferences and exhibitions, including: The International Water Summit; The Abu Dhabi Renewable Energy Conference; The Zayed Future Energy Prize Award Ceremony; The International Renewable Energy Agency meeting; and Ecowaste.
+Anchored by the World Future Energy Summit (WFES), the 2015 programme will feature a series of complementary events, conferences and exhibitions, including the International Water Summit (IWS); the Abu Dhabi Renewable Energy Conference; the Zayed Future Energy Prize Award Ceremony; the General Assembly of the International Renewable Energy Agency (IRENA); and EcoWASTE.